-In order to manage the interest rate risk, some of the loans taken by the Group have been hedged.
-The Group's borrowings have been spread between fixed- and variable-rate instruments.
+In order to manage the interest rate risk, the Group's borrowings have been spread between fixed- and variable-rate loans.
 In order to manage liquidity risk, the company uses credit limits in addition to liquid assets.
 To manage customer credit risk, the credit history of new customers is checked as part of the ordering process.

 The Group's foreign interest risk is insignificant, since the majority of its cash flow is euro denominated.
-For more details on the management of financing risks, please refer to the note on Financial risk management (link).
+For more details on the management of financing risks, please refer to the note on Financial risk management.